yoshida-lab/XenonPy/docs/source/tutorial/2-descriptor.rst

 -------------------------

 XenonPy can calculate 290 compositional features for a given chemical composition.
-This calculation uses information of the 58 element-level property data recorded in ``elements_completed``.
+This calculation uses the information of the 58 element-level property data recorded in ``elements_completed``.
 See :ref:`features:Data access` for details.

     >>> from xenonpy.descriptor import Compositions